 During that time, many have asked MSI, “What does this mean for me, and is now the time to apply?”

 We say: If you can afford the fees, feel free to apply.
 It will tell the state to stop denying you the lawful exercise of your rights.

 While arguing this case, the state claimed that their approval rate is greater than 90%, while conveniently omitting the fact that few will apply for a permit they know the state will not approve.
 The state has also claimed that the people of Maryland have little interest in this fundamental civil right.
 They are wrong.

 Your application will join many others.
 We do not know how the state will handle your application.
-Technically, under this ruling the state cannot deny you for failure to provide a ‘Good and Substantial Cause' to exercise your right.
+Technically, under this ruling, the state cannot deny you for failure to provide a ‘Good and Substantial Cause’ to exercise your right.
 That said, no outcome is assured when dealing with Maryland politicians bent on maintaining a system of patronage that approves 25 years of permits for well-connected bankers, but never one for the common man.
 The state will fight – they might delay application processing through the time of their appeal.
-They are going to ask the courts to let them continue to deny our rights while they spend yet more taxpayer dollars crafting inane arguments that claim Maryland residents are more likely to commit crime when exercising their right than the 43 states that are Shall-Issue.
+They are going to ask the courts to let them continue to deny our rights while they spend yet more taxpayer dollars crafting inane arguments that claim Maryland residents are more likely to commit a crime when exercising their rights than the 43 states that are Shall-Issue.

 It is clear that the state believes law-abiding Maryland people are simply more bestial than the rest of the nation.

 In the end, Maryland’s tired arguments will fail.
 When the higher courts affirm this ruling, each application denied is a civil right denied.
 And in the event the state does not get their stay, well...then Maryland Shall Issue.

 If times are tough for you, please stand by.
 In spite of this ruling, there is a risk when dealing with a state that has done all in its power to deny your civil rights for decades.
 We promise there are going to be many ways to assist in the weeks and months ahead.